 In History you will develop a comprehensive understanding of the medieval, early modern and near contemporary past, before specialising in the area of your choice.
 Whatever your interests - whether cultural, social, military, political, economic or religious history - there is someone in the Department teaching your kind of history.

 Within English, you may follow pathways in Literature or Language.
 The Literature Pathway gives a strong foundation in all major periods and genres.
 You will be able to specialise in a huge range of different areas, from medieval poetry to twenty-first century digital literary culture.
-You will also have the opportunity to take our specialist second-year Shakespeare modules and participate in our study residential in Stratford-upon-Avon.
+You will also have the opportunity to take our specialist second-year Shakespeare module and the possiblity of participating in our study residential in Stratford-upon-Avon.

 The Language Pathway enables you to acquire a thorough appreciation of the technical aspects of the English language and its social and political context.
 Choose from a wide range of different specialisms, which can prepare you for a wide range of different careers from speech therapy to journalism.